Why Do Hearing Aids Cost So Much?

 Low end PSAPs amplify all types of sound to an equal degree—meaning you’ll be hearing the sound of street construction while you’re on a phone call, or the sound of your partner crunching chips while you’re watching TV.
 Because they don’t offer feedback control, sound amplifiers can sometimes damage your hearing.

 The devices at Audien Hearing fall into a sort of grey area between these two options.
 We offer small, rechargeable technology, and even decibel gain similar to premium hearing aids.
 Our devices are still technically PSAPs, but, from years of testing, we have found that many customers actually prefer the sound quality on an analog device versus digital ones, which have feedback control.
 This is because the distortion was actually lower and sound quality more consistent.
+Also, many of the more costly hearing aids are geared to people who have hearing loss in only certain frequencies.

 For right now, the one-size-fits-all products like ours fall in the grey area between PSAPs, OTC hearing aids, and hearing aids as described by the FDA today.